jake-w-liu/PlotlyGeometries.jl/README.md

 # PlotlyGeometries.jl

-`PlotlyGeometries.jl` is a Julia package designed for creating and manipulating 3D geometrical shapes and visualizations using PlotlyJS.
+`PlotlyGeometries.jl` is a Julia package designed for creating and manipulating 3D geometrical shapes and visualizations using [`PlotlyJS.jl`](https://github.com/JuliaPlots/PlotlyJS.jl).
 This package provides a variety of functions to easily generate and customize 3D shapes like boxes, spheres, ellipsoids, lines, and arrows, as well as utility functions for transformations and visual enhancements.

 ## Installation